Actindo-AG/Documentation/DataHub/UserInterface/01a_Attributes.md

     Click the drop-down list and select an attribute data type.
 The ![Add](../../Assets/Icons/Plus05.png "[Add]") (Add) button in the *Assigned attribute sets* field is unlocked.

 - *Key*
     Enter an attribute key.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be system-wide unique.
 An attribute key must fulfill the following criteria:
     - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
     - the key must not start with a number
     - a double underscore ( **___** ) and a trailing underscore are forbidden